thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/08-intro-to-events.desc.md

 ## Resources
-For this article, for and clone the following repository [angular-intro-to-events](https://github.com/gSchool/angular-intro-to-events).
+For this article, fork and clone the following repository [angular-intro-to-events](https://github.com/gSchool/angular-intro-to-events).
 This repository includes folders where you can code your solutions as well as some scaffolding to better target the content.

 # Events